 Starting sponsorships for this newsletter is a huge step forward.
 It will help me sustain Moon Monday and hopefully also allow me to spare more time to keep creating lunar articles and resources.
 If you or your organization would like to sponsor Moon Monday and support my independent writing on all things lunar, email me.

 To be clear, Moon Monday sponsors are more like super-supporters, that is, they help sustain the newsletter monetarily without having any editorial control or getting purely promotional perks.
-To address any ethical concerns my readers and supporters may have regarding this development, I have published a blog post detailing Moon Monday sponsorships.
+To address any ethical concerns my readers and supporters may have regarding this development, I have published an Editorial Independence Policy laying out the exact way I run sponsorships.

 The SLS rocket’s wet dress rehearsal comes out dry

 The NASA SLS rocket’s already delayed wet dress rehearsal test to verify fueling and defueling procedures and practice launch countdowns before its much awaited liftoff for the Artemis I Moon mission later this year has turned out dry even on the third attempt on April 15.
 After first troubleshooting and fixing an issue with warmer-than-expected temperatures of liquid oxygen in the rocket’s core stage, operators later encountered another issue when fast-filling liquid hydrogen.
 The fueling of the core stage ultimately had to be halted after detecting a leak on its mobile launcher’s 10-meter tail service mast umbilical.